1758 - British expedition against the fortress of Louisbourg

 |Ships of the line||Frigates and other vessels|

-This fleet would escort the army of major-general Amherst who was assisted by brigadier-generals Whitmore, Lawrence and Wolfe.
-The chief engineer of the army was colonel Bastide while colonel Williamson commanded the train of artillery.
+This fleet would escort the army.
+The chief engineer of the army was Colonel Bastide while Colonel Williamson commanded the train of artillery.

 In January, Hardy sailed for Halifax in the Captain (64) to assume charge of the ships already there.
 With this small squadron, he intended to blockade Louisbourg as soon as the season should permit.

-On February 19 1758, before the end of winter, admiral Boscawen sailed from Spithead with part of his fleet for North America, escorting a convoy of transports.
-It bore away for Halifax, the place of rendezvous.
+On February 19, before the end of winter, Admiral Boscawen sailed from Spithead with part of his fleet for North America, escorting a convoy of transports (4 coys of the 4th Foot and 4 coys of the 24th Foot had been assigned as marines to Boscawen's Fleet).
+Boscawen bore away for Halifax, the place of rendezvous.
 It had been Pitt's hope that the siege of Louisbourg should have been begun by April 20.
-At the very commencement of his voyage, Boscawen lost the Invincible (74), captain John Bentley, which, missing stays, ran on a shoal east of St. Hellen's and became a total loss.
+At the very commencement of his voyage, Boscawen lost the Invincible (74) which, missing stays, ran on a shoal east of St. Hellen's and became a total loss.

 French attempts to reinforce Canada

-Besides the fleet destined for Louisbourg, the British put to sea a second fleet under admiral Osborn.
-This latter fleet sailed for the Mediterranean to intercept the French fleet of admiral La Clue, who was about to sail from Toulon for America.
+Besides the fleet destined for Louisbourg, the British put to sea a second fleet under Admiral Osborn.
+This latter fleet was charged with operations in the Mediterranean, mainly to intercept the French fleet of Admiral La Clue, who was about to sail from Toulon for America.
 Osborn, cruising between the coasts of Spain and Africa, barred the way to the straits of Gibraltar and kept his enemy imprisoned.
 La Clue made no attempt to force a passage.
 However, several combats of detached ships took place.

 On March 11, Hawke sailed from Spithead with 7 ships of the line and 3 frigates to intercept the French squadron.